UMI-on-Air: Embodiment-Aware Guidance for Embodiment-Agnostic Visuomotor Policies: Acknowledgment

 \section{Acknowledgment}

 This work was supported by the Robotics Institute Summer Scholars program.
-We thank Zeji Yi for his thoughtful discussions, and Yutong Wang and Mohammadreza Mousaei for their help with the experiments.
+We thank Zeji Yi and Junyi Geng for their thoughtful discussions, and Yutong Wang and Mohammadreza Mousaei for their help with the experiments.
 This work was partially funded by NSF Award \#2512805, \#2143601, \#2037101, and \#2132519 and Toyota Research Institute.
 Guanya Shi holds concurrent appointments as an Assistant Professor at Carnegie Mellon University and as an Amazon Scholar.
 This paper describes work performed at Carnegie Mellon University and is not associated with Amazon.
+Dongjae Lee was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (RS-2025-02634317).